 - Don’t stop the spray in the middle of a board.
 Wait until you’re at the top or bottom.

 - Likewise, don’t start spraying in the middle of a board.

 - Use overlapping strokes to avoid visible lines.

 Once you’ve finished pressure washing, it’s time to seal the wood to protect it from the elements.
 But first, let the wood dry for at least a day.

 Obvious stains and mildewed areas on concrete are relatively easy to spot, but everyday dirt buildup is frequently overlooked.
-I had no idea how dirty our driveway was until my husband cleaned it with the pressure washer.
-Granted, there’s a lot more to curb appeal than a clean driveway, but it sure does make a difference.
+You likely have no idea how dirty your driveway is, for example.

 - Cleaning solution specially formulated for use on concrete